pygfx/pygfx-benchmarks/results/bm_wgpu_texture.md

 ## Conclusions

 For textures it looks like the `queue.write_texture()` method is the way to go.
+Another advantage of this method is that it does not require `bytes_per_row` to be a multiple of 256.

 Using chunks seems to incur an overhead sooner than it does with buffers, so keeping the uploaded chunks large, e.g. by merging chunks, is important.